rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_overview.md

 ## What Is the CNDA Prearchive?

 The CNDA prearchive is a staging area where images are uploaded and stored temporarily before being formally archived into the main archive.
-It serves as a holding space, allowing researchers to review, organize, and manage their data before archiving.
+It serves as a temporary holding space, allowing researchers to review, organize, and manage their data before archiving.
 This ensures that only relevant and properly vetted data is moved into the main archive.

 ---